aws-samples/amazon-aurora-labs-for-mysql/docs/global/deploy/index.md

 Once the lab environment created above at **Step 1.
 Create a lab environment in a different region** has finished deploying, you may proceed.

 Before we begin, we will replicate the KMS key used by the Aurora database cluster in the primary region, so it can be used in the secondary region.
-To do this, ope the Cloud9 environment, and execute the following command.
+To do this, open the Cloud9 environment, and execute the following command.
 Make sure you pass the secondary region as the `--region` parameter value by replacing `secondary region`.
 If you are running the labs in an event engine provisioned environment then the `secondary region` value would always be `us-east-1`.
 If you provisioned the lab in your own account, you will have to use the correct region value, where you created the stack in **Step 1**.

 Execute the following command by first connecting to the Cloud9 IDE by following instruction [here](/prereqs/connect/)